mightypirate1/DRL-Tetris/README.md

 These components may be separated into different repositories at some time in the future, but for now they are one.

 > NOTE: The master-branch contains some features that are experiental.
 If there are issues, revert to the stable branch (https://github.com/mightypirate1/DRL-Tetris/tree/stable)

+> NOTE: The quality of code has changed as I learned.
+Please be lenient when looking at the remnants of old code.
+There will come a day when it's fixed, let's hope!

 ## Installation:
 * Pull the repository.